MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/03-language-understanding.md

 Now that you have created an authoring resource, you can use it to create a conversational language understanding project.

-1. In a new browser tab, open the Language Studio portal at `https://language.cognitive.azure.com/` and sign in using the Microsoft account associated with your Azure subscription.
+1. In a new browser tab, open the Azure AI Language Studio portal at `https://language.cognitive.azure.com/` and sign in using the Microsoft account associated with your Azure subscription.

 1. If prompted to choose a Language resource, select the following settings: